-So, I did.
-I went outside and started walking down the street.
-I needed to physically take action, I’m not sure why.
-It didn’t make any sense, I just needed to move.
-I felt like God didn’t really care what kind of action I took, I just needed to take action.
+It didn’t make any sense; I just knew I needed to move.
+I felt like God didn’t really care about what kind of action I took, I just needed to take action.
 I don’t think I went to bed that night till 5am.
 I just walked the streets, trying to follow Jesus.

 And more than this, I started talking to God all the time.
 I didn’t use crazy King-James language or manipulative emotion, I just talked to Him and I loved talking to Him.
 I believed He was listening.
 It felt like He was listening.